ubc-library-rc/intro-git/content/02_getting_started.md

 ## .gitignore file

 A `.gitignore` is the name of a text file in the main folder of your git repository that includes the names of the files and directories that should be ignored by git.
-Each new line should list a new file or folder.
-You can also use a matching pattern to ignore a set of files or folders.
+Each new line should list a new rule and Git will match the rule with the names of files or folders to find the ones that must be ignored.

-For example, in Mac, a `.DS_store` file is added by the filesystem.
+For example, in Mac, a `.DS_store` file is added by the filesystem to each directory.
 You can ignore it as well as all files with the extension of `.env` and all the files in `_site` folder by making a `.gitignore` file like below:

 Input
 {: .label .label-green}